x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

    > [!NOTE]
    > Click to select **Skip verification** if you don't want to verify the migration endpoint.

-8. In the fields under **Move configuration**, name your migration batch and specify the target delivery domain, which is the domain used for routing mail to the Office 365 target organization from the G Suite source organization.
+8. In the fields under **Move configuration**, name your migration batch and enter the target delivery domain, which is the domain [you created](#create-a-sub-domain-for-mail-routing-to-office-365) for routing mail to the Office 365 target organization from the G Suite source organization.
 Optionally, you can also specify a bad item limit and a large item limit, and you can specify any folders that should be excluded from the migration.
 When done, click **Next**.

    ![batch name](../media/gsuite-mig-16-eac-batch.png)